AlfonsoG-dev/javaMysqlORM/README.md

 >- proyect created using nvim and vscode.
 >- this proyect is intended to create sql sentences for mysql database.
+>>- And replicate an ORM functionality in java for mysql.

 ## Dependencies